momentum-mod/docs/content/docs/guide/map_submission/map_submission.md

 ## Source Assets

 Assets from other Valve games may not be packed into maps.
-It’s common with ports for other games to pack assets e.g. CS:S assets when porting to CS:GO, since it’s very unlikely Valve would every crack down on servers hosting those maps, but we are not willing to take that risk with Momentum.
-If a map has assets from a game besides HL2 (which is shipped with Momentum), if the player doesn’t not have that game mounted:
+It’s common with ports for other games to pack assets e.g. CS:S assets when porting to CS:GO, since it’s very unlikely Valve would ever crack down on servers hosting those maps, but we are not willing to take that risk with Momentum.
+If a map includes assets from a game other than HL2 (which is bundled with Momentum), and the player does not have that game mounted:

 - Textures will be missing, by default replaced by flat colors approximating the average color of that texture.
 This should be playable, but visuals will be significantly degraded.
 - Models will fall back to a flat textured collision mesh based on the original model, which will be distributed with the game by 1.0.0.
 Again, playable, but with degraded visuals.